 - Add 70 g soy meat and the crushed cashew nuts, and mix.

-- Add the eggplant to the pan and drizzle with 1 tbsp sesame oil.
+- Add the eggplant to the pan and drizzle with 1 tbsp toasted sesame oil.
 Stir fry until the eggplant pieces are lightly coated with the flavours from the pan and changed colour slightly.

 - In a small bowl, mix 2 tbsp water and 1 tsp cornstarch together.
 Pour the mixture into the pan and mix well.